mijahauan/HF-Noise/docs/source/index.md

 # HF Noise Mitigation Guide

-Welcome to the HF Noise Mitigation documentation.
-This guide helps identify and mitigate near-field high-frequency noise sources that interfere with HF signal reception.
+Welcome to the HF Noise Mitigation documentation to help identify and mitigate noise that interfere with HF signal reception.

 ```{toctree}
 :maxdepth: 2